Posts Categorised: Field

 • a land blind and a water blind with at least one double blind

-• must include a walk-up, diversion birds and/or shots at least once
+• there must be a walk-up, diversion bird and/or shots at least once

-• must be scheduled to run over a minimum of two consecutive days
+• will be scheduled to run over a minimum of two consecutive days

 Finished test requirements: